neuroneuro15/SciCourseSite2/app/content/lessons/Lesson2_theTerminal.md

-title: The Terminal
+title: Filesystems and The Terminal
 day: 0
 num: 1
 icon: fa-terminal
-summary: The Terminal is a direct feed to your computer.
+summary: Running programs, moving files, customizing your computer-- Everything can happen in the terminal.
+No mouse required!
 exercises:
   - testfile.csv